randomouscrap98/ardugotools/README.md

   - Programs can be loaded directly from `.arduboy` files, or created manually by loading the individual parts, such as the hex, etc.

+### Examples

+Currently there is one pure example file: [flashart.lua](testfiles/flashcart.lua).
+It goes over the basics of generating a flashcart using the lua script.
+There's more you can do with this system though, so you may want to look at the flashcart helpers for more examples of what you can do.

 ### Flashcart helpers

 Since generating flashcarts is complicated, I've provided some helper scripts for